Leave-one-out Distinguishability in Machine Learning: Abstract

 \section{Abstract}

-We introduce a new analytical framework to quantify the changes in a machine learning algorithm's output distribution following the inclusion of a few data points in its training set, a notion we define as leave-one-out distinguishability (LOOD).
-This problem is key to measuring data \textbf{memorization} and information \textbf{leakage} in machine learning, and the \textbf{influence} of training data points on model predictions.
+We introduce an analytical framework to quantify the changes in a machine learning algorithm's output distribution following the inclusion of a few data points in its training set, a notion we define as leave-one-out distinguishability (LOOD).
+This is key to measuring data \textbf{memorization} and information \textbf{leakage} as well as the \textbf{influence} of training data points in machine learning.
 We illustrate how our method broadens and refines existing empirical measures of memorization and privacy risks associated with training data.
-We use Gaussian processes to model the randomness of machine learning algorithms, and validate LOOD with extensive empirical analysis of information leakage using membership inference attacks.
-Our theoretical framework enables us to investigate the causes of information leakage and where the leakage is high.
+We use Gaussian processes to model the randomness of machine learning algorithms, and validate LOOD with extensive empirical analysis of leakage using membership inference attacks.
+Our analytical framework enables us to investigate the causes of leakage and where the leakage is high.
 For example, we analyze the influence of activation functions, on data memorization.
-Additionally, our method allows us to optimize queries that disclose the most significant information about the training data in the leave-one-out setting.
-We illustrate how optimal queries can be used for accurate \textbf{reconstruction} of training data.
+Additionally, our method allows us to identify queries that disclose the most information about the training data in the leave-one-out setting.
+We illustrate how optimal queries can be used for accurate \textbf{reconstruction} of training data.\footnote{The code is available at \url{https://github.com/privacytrustlab/lood_in_ml}.}